athms/reproducible-modelling/README.md

-# An examplary reproducible modelling project
+# An exemplary reproducible modelling project

 ## What are we doing?